-- On November 3, 2016, we and our partner opened a 500,000 square foot retail component of Brickell City Centre in Miami, Florida.
-We have a 25.0% noncontrolling interest in the retail component of this center. - ·On October 27, 2016, we and our partner opened Clarksburg Premium Outlets, a 392,000 square foot outlet center in Clarksburg, Maryland.
-We have a 66.0% noncontrolling interest in this new center. - On September 15, 2016, we were part of a consortium that completed the acquisition of Aéropostale, out of bankruptcy.
-Our noncontrolling interest in the retail operations venture and in the licensing venture is 49.05% and 28.45%, respectively. - ·On June 24, 2016, we and our partner opened a 355,000 square foot outlet center in Columbus, Ohio.
-We have a 50% noncontrolling interest in this new center. - ·On April 14, 2016, we acquired a 50% interest in The Shops at Crystals, a 262,000 square foot mall in Las Vegas, Nevada. - On February 1, 2016, through our European investee, we and our partner acquired a 75.0% noncontrolling interest in an outlet center in Ochtrup, Germany. - $\cdot$ During 2016, we disposed of our interests in four retail properties.
+- On September 14, 2017, we and our partner opened The Shops at Clearfork, a 500,000 square foot center in Fort Worth, Texas.
+We have a 45% noncontrolling interest in this new center. - · On June 29, 2017, we and our partner opened Norfolk Premium Outlets, a 332,000 square foot center in Norfolk, Virginia.
+We have a 65% noncontrolling interest in this new center. - On June 15, 2017, we and our partner opened Genting Highlands Premium Outlets in Kuala Lumpur, Malaysia.
+We have a 50% noncontrolling interest in this 278,000 square foot center. - On April 6, 2017, we and our partner opened Siheung Premium Outlets, a 444,400 square foot center in Siheung (Seoul), South Korea.
+We have a 50% noncontrolling interest in this new center. - On November 3, 2016, we and our partner opened a 500,000 square foot retail component of Brickell City Centre in Miami, Florida.
+We have a 25% noncontrolling interest in the retail component of this center. - On October 27, 2016, we and our partner opened Clarksburg Premium Outlets, a 392,000 square foot outlet center in Clarksburg, Maryland.
+We have a 66% noncontrolling interest in this new center. - On September 15, 2016, we were part of a consortium that completed the acquisition of Aéropostale, out of bankruptcy.
+Our noncontrolling interest in the retail operations venture and in the licensing venture is 49.05% and 28.45%, respectively. - On June 24, 2016, we and our partner opened a 355,000 square foot outlet center in Columbus, Ohio.
+We have a 50% noncontrolling interest in this new center. - On April 14, 2016, we acquired a 50% noncontrolling interest in The Shops at Crystals, a 262,000 square foot mall in Las Vegas, Nevada. - On February 1, 2016, through our European investee, we and our partner acquired a 75.0% noncontrolling interest in an outlet center in Ochtrup, Germany. - · During 2016, we disposed of our interests in four retail properties.

-For the purposes of the following comparison between the three months ended March 31, 2017 and 2016, the above transactions are referred to as the property transactions.
-In the following discussions of our results of operations,

-"comparable" refers to properties we owned or held interests in and operated in both of the periods under comparison.
+For the purposes of the following comparison between the three and nine months ended September 30, 2017 and 2016, the above transactions are referred to as the property transactions.
+In the following discussions of our results of operations, "comparable" refers to properties we owned or held interests in and operated in both of the periods under comparison.

-Three months ended March 31, 2017 vs. Three months ended March 31, 2016
+Three months ended September 30, 2017 vs. Three months ended September 30, 2016